carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 $\mu_X$.
 This is because the CLT is incorrectly telling us that the distribution of the `mean(chow)` is approximately normal with standard deviation 1 when, in fact, it has a larger standard deviation and a fatter tail (the parts of the distribution going to
-$\pm \infty$).
+$\&plusmn; \infty$).
 This mistake affects us in the calculation of `Q`, which assumes a normal distribution and uses `qnorm`.
 The t-distribution might be more appropriate.
 All we have to do is re-run the above, but change how we calculate `Q` to use `qt` instead of `qnorm`.

 ~~~